mlipper/geosupport-docker/1.0/README-1.0.md

     VOLUME ["$GEOSUPPORT_HOME"]
     ...

-Because Docker's `COPY` instruction is used to copy the specified `DISTFILE` into the container, it must be in or under the extending image's build context directory.
+Because Docker's `COPY` instruction is used to copy the specified `GEOSUPPORT_DISTFILE` into the container, it must be in or under the extending image's build context directory.

 **BUILD:**
 ```
 #
-# Example: build version 1.0.12
+# Example: build version 1.0.11
 #
-$ docker build -t mlipper/geosupport-docker:1.0.12-onbuild --build-arg GSD_VERSION=1.0.12 -f Dockerfile.onbuild .
+$ docker build -t mlipper/geosupport-docker:1.0.11-onbuild --build-arg GSD_VERSION=1.0.11 -f Dockerfile.onbuild .
 ```

 **BUILD ARGUMENTS:**